Milton East—Halton Hills South

-Milton East—Halton Hills South is a federal electoral district in Ontario, Canada.
+Milton East—Halton Hills South (Milton-Est—Halton Hills-Sud) is a federal electoral district in Ontario, Canada.
 It came into effect upon the call of the 2025 Canadian federal election.

 Geography

 Under the 2022 Canadian federal electoral redistribution the new riding will contain that parts of Milton riding east of Regional Road 25, plus the Georgetown area and the southern parts of Halton Hills taken from Wellington—Halton Hills.